 This version of remoulade is the one you'll find most often in New Orleans - it is ever so slightly pink from the hint of ketchup and has a little kick from the horseradish and cayenne.
 It's delicious with seafood and is a classic showstopper.

-This may seem an unlikely combination, but trust me, for those moments when you're not sure if it's dinner or breakfast that you want, this satisfies completely.
-Waffles stand in here in place of biscuits--soak up all the buttery, syrupy goodness that is drizzled over crisp-fried chicken.
+This may seem an unlikely combination, but for those moments when you're not sure if it's dinner or breakfast that you want, this satisfies completely.
+Waffles stand in here in place of biscuits and soak up all of the buttery, syrupy goodness that is drizzled over crisp-fried chicken.
 This recipe is based on a killer version of chicken and waffles that is served at Emeril's Restaurant in New Orleans.

 Prep Time: 30 minutes

 Total Time: 1 1/2 hours plus 4 hours to overnight for marinating the chicken